You can browse the Magnolia DAM in three views:

 The system records certain data automatically, with such fields typically disabled.
-By default, the following fields cannot be edited (those marked with * are not currently used):
+By default, the following fields cannot be edited:

 - Describe asset using: The supported metadata standard.
 By default, the Simple Dublin Core Metadata Element Set (DCMES) is supported.
 You can customize Magnolia to support different standards.